scipion-em/docs/docs/user/tutorials/modelBuilding/090-flexibleFit.rst

    -  What is that correlation value?

-   -  What is the correlation value of group?
+   -  What is the correlation value of *HEME* group?

 |
 | Now, compare these results with those obtained in the case 2 of , in